brucemack/kc1fsz-rc1/README.md

 be lagged in their behavior.
-In theory a slight delay in the receive audio path can allow the tail control logic to "get ahead" of the audio just enough to mute the (delayed) static crash before it reaches the transmitter.
+In theory a slight delay in the receive audio path can allow the tail control logic to "get ahead" of the audio just enough to mute the (delayed) squelch tail before it reaches the transmitter.

 Some reviewers of my design